jlewicki/tree_state_machine/README.md

   * A `MessageContext` is provided as an argument to `onMessage`.
 This context provides access to the message to be processed, as a well as a number of methods (such as `goTo`) that produce the `MessageResult`s that can be returned from the method.
   * The return type is `FutureOr<MessageResult>`, which means `onMessage` is free to return a future, if its message handling logic is asynchronous in nature.
   * The `goTo` method, which initiates a state transition, takes a `StateKey` as a parameter to indicate which state to transition to.
 In this case we are using the type name of the target state to generate a key.
 See [below](#state-keys) for more details on state keys.
+  * `context.unhandled()` is returned when the message is not recognized.
+The state machine will next call [onMessage] of the parent state to see if it can handle the message.

 ## Defining state trees